antony-jr/QAppImageUpdate/docs/Installation.md

 * [Torrent Rasterbar](https://libtorrent.org)

+Using the torrent feature is strictly for brave hearts because it's a bit hard to get everything linked and compiled correctly.
+Please don't use try this if don't know what your doing.

 ## Installing the latest release from github

 **Just execute this command on your project folder and everything will be done for you!**